hackedbyagirl/offensive-kali-ansible/README.md

 <h1 align="center">Offensive Kali Ansible Playbook</h1>

-This Ansible Playbook deploys initial configuration for offensive kali machines.
+This Ansible Playbook automates the setup of kali machines used for both external and internal penetration tests.
 The Ansible Roles included in this playbook automates the downloading and installalation of additional frameworks, packages, and offensive penetration testing and red-teaming utilities for a Kali Linux machine.

  [![Status](https://img.shields.io/badge/status-active-success.svg)]()